makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 True enough.

-"Oh, well, have a good one."
-Jeff smiled quizzically as Sélène skittered out of her office.
+"Oh, well, have a good one," Jeff said, smiling quizzically as Sélène skittered out of his office.

 She managed to make it through the rest of the day without incident, but perhaps only by dint of her sticking to her cubicle as much as possible.
 She spent half her time there working, and the other half daydreaming and digging at the spot on her thumb.
 That little bump she'd found had been a focal point ever since, and she'd already picked it to bleeding once.
 There had to be something there.
 Ingrown fur, or something.

 As early as she could manage without attracting attention, Sélène made her way out to the front of the building, camping on one of the benches normally used by smokers during their breaks.

 Fall had treated Sawtooth well, this year.
 There had been a few chill days, but no freezes yet.
 It had remained unremarkably comfortable.
 The sort of weather you never think about.
-The sort of weather that was only ever "nice".
+The sort of weather that was only ever "nice" in conversation.

 It *was* nice, too, so Sélène sat and waited outside for Aiden.
 Enjoying the non-conditioned air, relative quiet, and natural light.